#03 PREVENT MISUSE OF PUBLIC RESOURCES IN THE ELECTION CAMPAIGN

 b.
 Consistent sanctions for the misuse of property, names and activities of public companies for political purposes

 Through amendments to the Law on Public Companies made in December 2019, the accountability of the director who uses the resources of the public company for the promotion of political parties, i.e. political entities, is specified, which especially refers to the use of official premises, vehicles and inventory of the public company free of charge.
 The changes also stipulate that directors be dismissed if they were aware that employees or otherwise employed personnel are abusing the public resources of the company for political and party purposes, and they do not take actions to prevent it.
-In order for these changes to yield results in practice, it is necessary for the Agency to consistently sanction persons accountable for non-compliance with the Law.
+In order for these changes to yield results in practice, it is necessary for the competent institutions to consistently sanction persons accountable for non-compliance with the Law.

-Amendments to the Law on Prevention of Corruption should prohibit extraordinary disposal of budget and other public funds during the election campaign, as well as 30 days before and after the campaign.
+Amendments to the Law on Prevention of Corruption should prohibit extraordinary use of budget and other public funds during the election campaign, as well as 30 days before and after the campaign.
 This prohibition would specifically refer to extraordinary payments of salaries, pensions, social benefits, payments of annual or one-time transfers, allocation and payment of resources from public funds, grants.
 Besides, it is necessary to prohibit legal entities whose founder, partial and/or majority owner is the state or local self-government units or which is financed in whole or in part by budget funds, to write off various debts to citizens during this period (e.g. bills for consumed electricity, water, garbage collection or other types of public utility services).

 The implementation of this recommendation requires the amendment of article 23, paragraph 2 of the Law on Financing Political Activities, in such a way that the prohibition of misuse of public resources by political entities would be extended to funds available to employees of public services established by the Republic of Serbia, an autonomous province, municipality, city or city municipality (for example: doctors), as well as to employees in public companies and companies established to perform activities in areas where public services are established (for example: employees in the Public Company Electric Power Industry of Serbia).